Crio-Bytes/Networking/traceroute/README.md

     Check the reply to ensure it has not reached the destination.
 If it has, then quit, otherwise, increment TTL and loop.
 ```

-Refer to [Completed Traceroute code](./src/traceroute.py) for the completed program code.
+Refer to the [traceroute code](./src/traceroute.py) for the completed program code.
 </details>

 > **Task:**